 What Monetary Retainer is Required to Hire Your Law Firm?

 Our attorneys accept every personal injury case, wrongful death lawsuit, and premises liability compensation claim through contingency fee agreements.
 These arrangements postpone the payment of all legal work until after we have successfully resolved your case.
 Also, our law office provides every client a "No Win/No-Fee" Guarantee, meaning if we are unable to win your case at trial or negotiate an acceptable out of court settlement, you owe us nothing.

-What Happens if the Property Owner Claims that I was Trespassing?
+What Happens if the Property Owner Claims That I was Trespassing in Illinois?

-Should I File an Accident Report Where the Incident Occurred?
+Should I File an Accident Report Where the Chicago Incident Occurred?

 If there were any witnesses to the accident or event who saw what happened, be sure and obtain the names, addresses and phone numbers of everyone who can provide testimony.
 These witnesses might include store manager, store employees, customers, bystanders, passersby and others.
 Every eyewitness account that supports your case will strengthen your claim for compensation.

 Additionally, consider taking photographs of the hazard that initiated the event that led to your damages and injuries.
 A picture can preserve the evidence and strengthen your premises liability negligence case.
 Photographic evidence is important because the property owner or manager will likely fix the hazard as quickly as possible.